chpc-tech-eval/chpc24-scc-nationals/NWChem/README.md

 Submit your output energy calculation results including wall time (s) to the judges.

-Run the application within 2hr walltime across at your nodes
+Run the application within a 2hr walltime across at your nodes

 ### set environment variaable/PATHS